zanjing007/xinwei-ui/README.md

     import Vue from 'vue'
     import App from './App.vue'

-    import HeimaUI from '../packages'
+    import XinweiUI from '../packages'

-    Vue.use(HeimaUI)
+    Vue.use(XinweiUI)

     Vue.config.productionTip = false